lambert-stephen/U-Graduate/README.md

 - Students should be able to search for a specific class
 - Students should be able to register for a course.

+The only deliverables that were not achieved were the unregister functions and the "show completed/ in progress" React was added to the mix and now displays a much better user experience.
+The deployment

 ## Specialization deliverables

 Fabian - Secure management of the registration system.
 IAM customization for Admin roles only.
 String access control.
 2F auth for admins.
 Extensive logging.
 Credential-less storing, and other related security vulnerabilities within the scope of the registration system